 Make some pretty ice decorations, is it cold enough for them to freeze overnight?

 Try some ice painting, this is great fun for even very little children as once the ice starts to melt paintbrushes glide over the surface easily.
+Once you’ve finishing painting, simply wipe the surface and paint again.

 We love these frozen Elsa hands from Happy Hooligans.